Machinability Characterization in Drilling Graphite Fiber-Composites

 Due to the inhomogeneous nature of the composite materials, the machinability of fiber reinforced composites is different from that of metals.
 In this paper, a method for characterization of the machinability of composite materials is presented.
 This method is based on parametric analysis of the drilling process using the Design of Experiments Approach.
 The project goal includes quantifying the effects of cutting speed, feed rate, tool material, and tool geometry on delamination, surface roughness, and thrust force during the drilling of carbon fiber-reinforced composites.
 Utilizing the aforementioned method, the optimum machinability characteristics of graphite fiber reinforced composites were predicted with 97% accuracy.

-U. E. Enemuoh et al., "Machinability Characterization in Drilling Graphite Fiber-Composites," Technical Paper - Society of Manufacturing Engineers, Society of Manufacturing Engineers, Jan 1998.
+U. E. Enemuoh et al., "Machinability Characterization in Drilling Graphite Fiber-Composites," Proceedings of the NAMRX XXVI Conference (1998: May 19-22, Atlanta, GA), Society of Manufacturing Engineers, May 1998.

 Mechanical and Aerospace Engineering